VonC/blog/PITCHME.md

 ---

-### What against: Sumary
+### What for/against: Sumary

-- Security:
+- Container as a Service: Between IAAS and PAAS
-  Patches, isolation, filesystem
+  BUT: MOVING TARGET!
-- Docker releases:
+- Isolation: Resource optimization/collaboration
-  Delta, wrapper, support
+  BUT: SECURITY!
-- Legacy:
+- Dev?
+Ops?
+DevOps: Culture change
-  Security, Administration, business (and licenses)
+  BUT: LEGACY!

 ---
 <!-- .slide: data-background="#030202" -->